careers-forensic-accountant-990x358

 An exemplary graduate program is West Virginia University’s (WVU) online master of science in forensic and fraud examination (FFE).
 The 30-credit program curriculum is developed with the National Institute of Justice.

-Students take ten courses, including six content courses in auditing, information technology, financial and managerial accounting.
+Students take ten courses, including six content courses in auditing, information technology, and financial and managerial accounting.
 The remaining four courses include electives in simulated case studies and MBA business courses.
 A CFE exam prep course is included in the tuition for this program.

 • Location: Morgantown, WV